 Types of projects the foundation will fund

-We want to pursue interdisciplinary thinking and challenge the status quo.
-We seek design ideas that will do something for the community and engage stakeholders in the results.
-Winning teams will have actionable ideas, and proposals will be judged on both their creativity and their feasibility.
-Proposals should also address resiliency and equity through one of the four topic areas discussed in Section 04.
+We seek proposals that utilize interdisciplinary thinking to challenge the status quo.
+We support design ideas that actively engage and contribute to communities.
+Winning teams will have actionable ideas.
+Proposals will be judged on both creativity and feasibility, and should address resilience and equity through the lens of one of the topics discussed in Section 04.

-We are looking for proposals that benefit historically underrepresented communities through strategies aimed at eliminating systematic obstacles.
-Winning teams will show how their projects meet the unique needs of a community through a high level of collaboration with community representatives.
+We seek proposals that benefit historically underrepresented communities through strategies aimed at eliminating systemic barriers.
+Winning teams will show how their projects will meet the unique needs of a community through a high level of collaboration with community representatives.

-We value a variety of voices and seek to address inequities related to identity.
+We value diverse perspectives and seek to find inclusive processes that make space for dialogue and difference.
 We especially encourage proposals from women; transgender, genderqueer, or gender non-conforming individuals; members of racial or ethnic minorities; and individuals with physical and/or intellectual disabilities.

-Proposals will be evaluated based on their potential for impact within the community they are looking to serve.
+We seek proposals that can produce positive impacts within the communities they serve.
 Winning projects will exhibit scalability or replicability across other communities with similar characteristics.

 What to Expect

 Teams will participate in the following:

 - Exploration Grants work plan should include research done to explore feasibility and interest in the focus community along with a plan for future programming.